-I'm a qualified person-centred counsellor from Cornwall.
+I'm a qualified counsellor from Cornwall.
 I have lived here all my life and I love being outdoors whatever the weather, even in our Cornish mizzle!

 Chronic illness, medical diagnosis, including cancer, for patients and their loved ones

 Grief, loss and bereavement